lanl-ansi/PowerModelsGMD.jl/README.md

 adjust_gmd_qloss(case_b4gic, solution)
 ```

-This formulation has limitations in that it does not model increase in transformer reactive power consumption resulting from changes in the ac terminal voltages.
+This specification has limitations in that it does not model increase in transformer reactive power consumption resulting from changes in the ac terminal voltages.
 Additionally, it may report higher reactive power consumption than reality on account of relaxing the "effective" transformer quasi-dc winding current magnitude.